immers-space/immers/README.md

 ## Installation & setup

+### Domains

+For the best user experience, install your hubs-cloud on a subdomain (e.g. hub.yourdomain.com) when running the hubs-cloud setup and then use the main domain (e.g. yourdomain.com) for your immer.
+This way users only need to use the main domain in the immers handle (user@yourdomain.com).
+Attempts to navigate to the main domain will be redirected to the hub homepage automatically.

 ### Immers server deploy

 Setup a web server with MongoDB (v4.x), NodeJS (v12.x), pm2, authbind, and Let's Encrypt certbot.
 [See detailed instructions for these steps if needed](./server-setup.md).